Frequently Asked Questions

 How is The Ohio State University (Ohio State) involved?

-Ohio State was selected through a competitive proposal process to administer the ML-RCP because of their dedication to creating a coordinated effort.
-Ohio State brings together participating institutions, faculty, and students through a virtual community to create sustained engagement—not just one-off projects.
-Ohio State plans to include more member MSIs than ever before.
-With input from an academic institution and a team dedicated to the administration of the program, student experience, and research, the program is fully supported to achieve its objective.
+Ohio State was selected through a competitive proposal process to administer the ML-RCP.
+Ohio State brings together participating institutions, faculty, and students through a consortium to create sustained engagement.
+The program's goal is to include more member MSIs than ever before, with dedication towards the administration of the program, student experience, and research to achieve AFRL's objectives.

 Can all Minority Serving Institutions (MSIs) participate?